 Allocation of Land The identification of how land should be developed or built on in the future (e.g. new housing development).

-AMR Authority Monitoring Report reviewing progress on local development implementation of current policies on an annual basis.
+AMR Authority Monitoring Report reviewing progress on local development document preparation and monitor the outputs and implementation of current policies on an annual basis.